Euro zone yields edge higher ahead of the Fed

 By Stefano Rebaudo

-Jan 26 (Reuters) - Euro zone government debt yields edged up on Wednesday as investors braced for a potential hawkish surprise from the Federal Reserve but a potential bond sell-off was limited as tensions over Ukraine dampened risk sentiment.
+Jan 26 (Reuters) - Euro zone government bond yields edged up on Wednesday as investors braced for a potential hawkish announcement from the Federal Reserve but any sell-off was limited as tensions over Ukraine dampened risk sentiment.

-U.S. President Joe Biden said he would consider sanctions on President Vladimir Putin if Russia invades Ukraine.
-Western leaders stepped up military preparations and made plans to shield Europe from a potential energy supply shock.
+World equities were slightly higher after bouncing back from Monday's slump, with investors waiting for the Fed's updated policy plan due at 1900 GMT.

+The Kremlin said on Wednesday any Western move to sanction Russian President Vladimir Putin personally, an idea floated by Washington and London should Russia invade Ukraine, would be politically destructive but not painful. [nS8N2TU066]

 The recent fall in equities "serves as a warning shot for the Fed", Commerzbank analysts said in a note to customers.